telerik/blazor-docs/components/window/size.md

 </TelerikWindow>
 ````

+## Predefined Size

-The `Size` property takes a member of the `Telerik.Blazor.WindowSize` enum.
+The `Size` parameter takes a member of the `Telerik.Blazor.WindowSize` enum.
 It renders as a class that sets only the width of the dialog, and the height is rendered by the browser based on the contents.
 The `Width` and `Height` properties take precedence, because they are rendered as inline `style` rules.

 The `Telerik.Blazor.WindowSize` enum provides the following options: